ruby/spec/README.md

 ### Running Specs with a Specific Ruby Implementation

 Use the `-t` option to specify the Ruby implementation with which to run the specs.
-The argument may be a full path to the Ruby binary.
+The argument is either a full path to the Ruby binary, or an executable in `$PATH`.

     $ ../mspec/bin/mspec -t /path/to/some/bin/ruby